SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 ---
 ## Issues
 **New issues** (`new_violations`)
-Number of issues raised for the first time in the New Code period.
+Number of issues raised for the first time on New Code.

 **New xxx issues** (`new_xxx_violations`)
-Number of issues of the specified severity raised for the first time in the New Code period, where xxx is one of: `blocker`, `critical`, `major`, `minor`, `info`.
+Number of issues of the specified severity raised for the first time on New Code, where xxx is one of: `blocker`, `critical`, `major`, `minor`, `info`.

 **Issues** (`violations`)
 Total count of issues in all states.